 Marbella, Spain FAQ

-Best Things to do in Marbella, Spain
+Things to do in Marbella, Spain

 Marbella Old Town

-Plaza de los Naranjos
+Plaza de los Naranjos square

 Plaza de los Naranjos, the Orange Square, is a lively square in Marbella’s old town that was built after the Christian conquest of the city from the Moors in 1485.
 Since then this beautiful place has become the heart of Marbella, a center of urban life, where locals and tourists socialize and relax in many coffee places and restaurants.

 There are two historic landmarks located on the Plaza de los Naranjos: 16th-century Ermita de Santiago (the oldest parish church in Marbella), and Casa Consistorial, built in 1568 in the Renaissance style (currently Marbella Town Hall).
 In the center of the plaza, there is a Renaissance fountain surrounded by orange trees, which were planted in 1941, and from which the square takes its name.
-Without a doubt, Plaza de los Naranjos is among the best things to do in Marbella so be sure not to miss it.
+Without a doubt, Plaza de los Naranjos is among the greatest things to do in Marbella so be sure not to skip it.

-Murallas del Castillo (eng.
-Ruins of a Moorish Castle) are the last remains of the old Moorish Castle, which was built in the 11th century.
-It was built with materials from earlier Roman constructions.
+Ruins of a Moorish Castle (es.
+Murallas del Castillo) are the last remains of the old Moorish Castle, which was built in the 11th century.
+They were built with materials from earlier Roman constructions.
 Nowadays there’s nothing really to see within the walls, but it’s definitely worth taking a look at.
-Ruins can be seen from the square with Iglesia de Nuestra Señora de la Encarnación.
+Ruins can be seen from the square with Church of Our Lady of the Incarnation.

-Iglesia del Santo Cristo de la Veracruz
+Ermita del Santo Cristo de la Vera Cruz

-Avenida del Mar
+Boulevard Avenida del Mar

-Best beaches in Marbella
+Beaches in Marbella

-Marbella’s beaches are often considered one of the best along Costa del Sol.
-There are more than 20 beaches to choose from in the area, and there is something for everyone – for whole families, party-oriented people, and those who prefer more privacy and a quiet atmosphere.
 Among the best beaches in Marbella, you’ll find Playa Venus and Playa de la Fontanilla, which are the closest ones to Marbella’s old town.
 Other great choices are Playa Puerto Banús, Playa de Cabopino, or Playa de Nagüeles.
 For a luxurious beach club experience head to Nikki Beach.

 Puerto Banus

 Puerto Banus is a world-renowned, exclusive sailing and leisure port located in one of the newest and most popular residential areas in Marbella, Nueva Andalucia.
 It was built in 1970 and currently is considered one of the best yacht marinas in Spain.
 In Puerto Banus, you’ll find many high-end boutiques, upscale restaurants, luxury yachts and apartments, and private villas.
 It’s a real playground for the rich and famous.
-Visiting Puerto Banus without a doubt is one of the most posh things to do in Marbella.
+Visiting Puerto Banus is definitely one of the most posh things to do in Marbella.

-Mezquita del Rey Abdul Aziz al Saud (eng.
-King Abdul Aziz Mosque) is an Islamic place of worship located about a 10-minute drive from the Marbella center.
+King Abdul Aziz Mosque (es.
+Mezquita del Rey Abdul Aziz al Saud) is an Islamic place of worship located about a 10-minute drive from the Marbella center.
 Prince Salman of Saudi Arabia ordered the construction of the mosque in 1981.
 It’s one of the first mosques built since the Christian Reconquest of Spain in the 15th century.
 King Abdul Aziz Mosque is a splendid example of contemporary Andalusian architecture inspired by the Moorish heritage.
-Mezquita del Rey Abdul Aziz al Saud is a really great thing to do in Marbella.

 How to get to Marbella, Spain?